2 Distributions for statistical models

 Special case (\(n=1)\):

-A distribution family can be parameterised in multiple equivalent ways.
-Typically, there is a standard parameterisation, and also a mean parameterisation, where one of the parameters can be interpreted as the mean.
-Sometimes, the same distribution is referred to by different names and there are various default parameterisations.
+A distribution family can be parametrised in multiple equivalent ways.
+Typically, there is a standard parametrisation, and also a mean parametrisation, where one of the parameters can be interpreted as the mean.
+Sometimes, the same distribution is referred to by different names and there are various default parametrisations.

-Importantly, any parameterisation is a matter of choice and simply provides as an alternative means to index the elementary distributions within the family.
-However, certain parameterisations may be more interpretable or offer computational advantages.
+Importantly, any parametrisation is a matter of choice and simply provides as an alternative means to index the elementary distributions within the family.
+However, certain parametrisations may be more interpretable or offer computational advantages.

-When choosing a distribution for a data model we typically aim to to align the characteristics of the distribution with the observations.
+When choosing a distribution we typically aim to to align the characteristics of the distribution with those of the observations.
 For instance, if the data exhibit long tails, we will need to use a long-tailed model.
-Additionally, there may be a mechanistic rationale, such as derived from physics, that the underlying process adheres to a particular distribution
+Additionally, there may be a mechanistic rationale, such as a physical law, suggesting that the underlying process follows a particular model.

 In many cases, the central limit theorem justifies using a normal distribution.

-Another approach to selecting a distribution family involves constraining specific properties of the distribution, such as its mean and variance, and then selecting a model family that maximises the spread of the probability mass.
-This method is closely related to the maximum entropy principle, which will be discussed in more detail later, and is also in fact one of the reasons why exponential families are favoured in statistical modelling.
+Another approach to selecting a distribution family is to fix certain properties of the distribution, such as its mean and variance, and then selecting the family that maximises the spread of the probability mass.
+This method is closely linked to the principle of maximum entropy, which will be discussed in more detail in Chapter 6.
+It is also helps to explain why exponential families are often preferred in statistical modelling.

-Statistical analysis often utilises models that consist of numerous random variables.
-In practice, these can be quite intricate, featuring hierarchical or network-like structures that connect observed and latent variables, and may also display nonlinear functional relationships.
-Despite their complexity, even the most sophisticated statistical models are constructed from more fundamental components.
+Statistical analysis often uses models that are composed of many random variables.
+These models can be complex, with hierarchical or network-like structures that connect observed and latent variables, and potentially nonlinear functional relationships.
+Even so, the most sophisticated statistical models are constructed from simpler, more fundamental components.

 Specifically, the large class of graphical models provide a principled means to form complex joint distributions for observed and unobserved random variables built from more elementary components.
 This include regression models, mixture models and compound models (continuous version of mixture models) as well as more general network-like and hierarchically structured models.